De-satellization of the Socialist Republic of Romania

+History

 De-satellization (1956–1965)

 After the establishment of a Romanian Communist Party-dominated government in 1945, the country soon became an unquestioning Soviet satellite.
 Decisions regarding foreign and economic policy were taken in Moscow and loyally executed by local communists.
 The period of unchallenged Soviet domination lasted until 1955.

 A long-standing ambition of communist leader Gheorghe Gheorghiu-Dej had been the withdrawal of all Soviet troops from Romanian territory.
 This was finally achieved on 25 July 1958, when Romania announced that all Soviet troops had left its territory, arguably the biggest development in the country between 1956 and Dej's death in 1965.
 Under the 1947 peace treaty, Soviet forces garrisoned in Romania were meant to help defend the supply lines to Soviet bases in Austria.
 After the Austrian State Treaty in 1955 and the withdrawal of the Red Army there, that pretext was moot, and the Romanians suggested the Soviets reconsider the need to maintain a military presence in Romania.
 Nikita Khrushchev's reaction was hostile, and following the Hungarian Revolution of 1956, it was "agreed" that the Red Army would have to remain in Romania.

 But at a Warsaw Pact meeting in May 1958, in keeping with Khrushchev's desire for improved relations with the West, the withdrawal of the Red Army from Romania was announced.
 The decision was also likely taken to lessen Romanian anger at the treatment of Hungarian revolution leader Imre Nagy, who was taken to Romania after his arrest and flown back to a secret trial in Hungary on a Romanian plane.